limbonaut/gdunit-json-assert/README.md

 ## Overview

+JSONAssert works on top of the gdUnit4 testing framework, introducing query & assertion engine to test JSON content.
+It's implemented as an assertion class for gdUnit4.

 JSONAssert provides 4 broad categories of operations:

 - **Selectors** like `at()` and `with_objects()` navigate and transform the current candidate set by selecting new values